-Evoke Learning is offering a one-day certification webinar for classroom and resource teachers, speech-language pathologists, special education teachers and other educators who are assisting struggling readers in French immersion.
+For interested schools and school boards, Evoke Learning is pleased to offer a one-day certification webinar for a minimum of six participants.
+The program is designed for classroom and resource teachers, speech-language pathologists, special education teachers and other educators who are assisting struggling readers in French immersion.
 Delivered in English, the program can be used in French immersion, dual-track, and English schools.
 The program can be delivered in a withdrawal format or within the classroom, in a small group setting, while other students are independently working during literacy time.

 Upon completion of the webinar, participants are certified to deliver the WISE READING® Remediation Program within their own school.
-An additional license is available to deliver the program in private practice.
 The WISE READING® Remediation Program is not designed to be delivered as a whole classroom lesson plan, but is rather offered to students one-to-one or in small groups, two to three times a week or intensively over a month.
-Once trained in delivering the program, there are a variety of creative ways for educators to implement the program inside and outside the classroom.

 The WISE READING® Remediation Program, based on the doctoral research of Nancy Wise and offered by Evoke Learning, delivers phonological and phonemic awareness training for struggling French immersion readers ages 5–7.
 The 18 hours intensive reading remediation program has been successfully tested by Dr. Nancy Wise, with French immersion learners, since 2008.
 The research included students from diverse linguistic backgrounds.